Appease/PowerShellClient/README.md

 # create a new ci plan
 New-CIPlan

-# add a ci stage
+# add a step to your plan
-Add-CIStep -Name "Dev"
+Add-CIStep -Name "Compile"

 # invoke your ci plan
 Invoke-CIPlan